How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 • Direct, Social, Referral, Paid

-This answers the question every business is asking in 2026: How much business is AI generating for me?
+This answers the question every one of my clients is asking in 2026: How much business is AI generating for me?

-These insights are only possible if you have conversions and eCommerce properly set up in GTM/GA4.
-Without that foundation, there’s nothing to measure.
+But these insights are only possible if you have conversions and eCommerce properly set up in GTM/GA4.
+Without that foundation, there's nothing to measure.
+It's like having a car without a speedometer.

-Mistake 1: Not verifying before publishing.
-Always use GTM Preview before publishing.
+Mistake 1: Publishing without verifying.
+Always, always, always use GTM Preview before publishing.
 A production error can mean weeks of lost data.
+And there's no way to recover it.

 Mistake 2: Having Google Analytics installed twice.
-If you already have GA4 via a plugin like MonsterInsights, Site Kit, or directly in your theme code, disable it before using GTM.
-Otherwise you’ll send duplicate pageviews.
+If you already have GA4 via MonsterInsights, Site Kit, or directly in your theme code, disable it before using GTM.
+Otherwise you'll send duplicate pageviews and your data will be garbage.
+This happens more often than you'd think.

 Mistake 3: Not marking events as conversions in GA4.
-Importing the GTM template sends events, but GA4 doesn’t treat them as conversions automatically.
-You must mark them manually.
+Importing the GTM template sends events, but GA4 doesn't treat them as conversions automatically.
+It's a manual step that many people forget.
+Without it, events are there but don't get reported as conversions.

 Mistake 4: Consent Mode not configured.
-If you’re in the EU, you need a CMP (Cookiebot, Cookie Script, Complianz, etc.) integrated with GTM for GDPR compliance.
-The templates don’t include CMP as each site uses a different one.
+If you're in the EU, you need a CMP integrated with GTM for GDPR compliance.
+The templates don't include CMP as each site uses a different one, but make sure you have one set up before going live.

 Mistake 5: Not enabling eCommerce in GTM4WP.
 The WooCommerce template needs GTM4WP configured to push eCommerce data to the dataLayer.
-Without enabling “Register enhanced e-commerce”, events won’t fire.
+Without enabling "Track e-commerce" in the plugin, GTM tags won't fire because there are no events to capture.
+This is probably the most frustrating mistake because everything looks properly set up but it simply doesn't work.

 Summary and template downloads